 Location: Broadway Market, off Lansdowne Drive, London Fields, London, E8 4PH.
 (Broadway Market runs from London Fields park to the Regent's Canal.)

 What's it like?
 World cuisine is well represented here with Thai, Indian, Vietnamese, Italian, Brazilian, Mexican, Turkish, hog roast and more.
 Traffic-free during market times, this is the place for the freshest street food cooked in front of you.
 Lines start around midday and stalls start running out after 1pm on Thursdays and Fridays.
 This is real worker's fare so expect generous portions and often change from a fiver.

 Who goes there?
 Near to Old Street, the market gets regular trade from the local office workers at Silicon Roundabout.

-Why I love it: So much choice and so cheap!
+Why I love it: So much to choose from and so cheap!
 Burritos from the Luardos 'Mexivan' are superb and the veg thali from the popular Indian stall is perfect to share.
 On more virtuous days a Buddha Bowl is a healthy vegan treat.

 Location: 1 Whitecross Street, London, EC1V 9AB.

 What's it like?
 Around 40 curated stalls make up this open-air foodie heaven of street food and fresh produce.
 This is quality over quantity with meat specialists plus amazing cookies and chocolates.
 The craft beer or fresh juice is a great accompaniment to sausages, sliders or cheese samples.